hkamel/MCW-IoT-for-business/Whiteboard design session/WDS student guide - IoT for business.md

 **Outcome**

 Analyze your customer’s needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.
 1. Meet your table participants and trainer
 2. Read all of the directions for steps 1–3 in the student guide
 3. As a table team, review the following customer case study

 #### Customer situation

 New York City council has conducted a six-month study of new and emerging technologies that can improve the lives of its citizens.
 Being the largest city in the US, the challenges most cities face are compounded by scale.
 Many of these challenges revolve around city traffic and public transportation.

-??At the conclusion of their study, the city council realized that the Internet of Things (IoT) is widely available and are becoming more integrated into our daily lives.
+At the conclusion of their study, the city council realized that the Internet of Things (IoT) is widely available and are becoming more integrated into our daily lives.
 NYC can capitalize on the wide availability and affordability of IoT devices.
 This means physical things like traffic lights and vehicles will be able to collect and share data by connecting to the Internet.
 Through analytics, cities can turn this data into intelligent information that will change the way the world works.

-??They realize that IoT offers cities revolutionary ways to gather this vital data.
+They realize that IoT offers cities revolutionary ways to gather this vital data.
 Analyzing this information to understand how a city operates will improve response times for everyday purposes and acute emergencies.
 This wave of change will enable innovation, new services, and cost savings.
 However, if NYC is going to be \"smart\" (that is, IoT-connected), it needs to devise a strategy for deploying technologies rather than allowing 1,000 ad-hoc systems to take root without forethought.
 A proactive strategy will maximize the return on an IoT investment.

-??New York City buses are widely used throughout the many boroughs, such as Manhattan, Brooklyn, and the Bronx.
+New York City buses are widely used throughout the many boroughs, such as Manhattan, Brooklyn, and the Bronx.
 It would make sense to somehow attach IoT devices to those buses to perform a number of functions such as preventive maintenance and tracking driver performance.
 It would be great if only the most important information is sent off over the internet instead of constantly sending a lot of data over expensive cellular connectivity.
 The most important information could be described as anomalies, like impending mechanical breakdowns or reckless driving.
 The buses will periodically send their location information that can be used to track their progress on their route.
 All of the information can be uploaded once the bus arrives at its home station where it has Wi-Fi connectivity.
 The full data could then be used for accounting and analysis of the data collected throughout the day.

 Because these buses are so prevalent on all the major roads, they should be able to act as traffic bellwethers, using that information along with their location to inform the timing of traffic lights.
 These traffic lights contain control boxes that can be remotely controlled.